 - Defence Careers website - how to apply for a role as a soldier in the New Zealand Army

-- Defence Careers website - information on upcoming intakes
+- Defence Careers website - information on upcoming New Zealand Army intakes

 A minimum of three years of secondary education is required, and you need NCEA Level 1 credits in specific subjects.
-Useful subjects include construction and mechanical technologies, digital technologies, mathematics, physical education and physics.
+Useful subjects include English, maths, science, engineering, history, languages, physical education and technology subjects.

 Army soldiers need to be:

 - disciplined and able to follow instructions